Introduction to Crime Fiction

 This module aims to introduce learners to the (large) genre of crime fiction and its generic conventions.
 It will also trace the development of the genre, considering early crime fiction and its continuing influence and the various sub-genres of crime fiction.
 Thematic issues to be considered include: crime fiction’s responses to issues of history, gender and identity.
 A particular emphasis will be on national identity.

-- Edgar A. Poe, Tales of Mystery and Imagination
+- Edgar Allan Poe, Tales of Mystery and Imagination

 - Agatha Christie, The Murder of Roger Ackroyd (1926)